benrau87/cuckoo_installer/README.md

 Reboot and login to your cuckoo user

-Create some VMs using the vmcloak.sh script in your home directory and add them to the virtualbox.conf file.
+Create some VM templates using the vmcloak.sh script in your home directory

+After that you can import them to virtualbox with the import_ova.sh, VMs created this way will be hardened against some anti-vm defenses and have many default applications installed.
+They will also be added to your conf files for immediate use after running restart_cuckoo.sh

-Start cuckoo with the start_cuckoo.sh script on your cuckoo user in their home directory
+Start cuckoo with the restart_cuckoo.sh script on your cuckoo user in their home directory

 Open your browser and point it at your host IP:8000